cipherdragon/cipher-blog/content/blog/all-about-cli.md

 input/output device.
 It should be connected to a computer and all computations and data processing is done by that computer.

-Modern terminals emulate the old TTYs.
+Modern terminals emulate old TTYs.
 So obviously, terminal emulator software is not capable of doing any calculations and data processing.
 So what is repsonsible for the computational part in modern terminal emulators?
-Answer is, **"Shells"**.
+It is the **"Shell"**.

 A shell is a piece of software that is responsible for understanding the input user enters into the terminal and executes the task user asked for.
 When user enters something into the terminal emulator, terminal emulator sends that input to the shell.
-Then shell process that input data and sends a sensible response back to the terminal.
+Then shell processes that input data and sends a sensible response back to the terminal.
 Terminal then displays it to the user.

 Generally, user enters commands to the terminal.
 Terminal sends them to the shell.
 Shell then executes the command.
-While the command is executing, that particular command gets the control of the terminal.
-Command can output text to the terminal and gets input from the terminal.
-Once the command is executed, shell takes the control of the terminal again and waits for another command.
+While the command is executing, that particular command gets the full control of the terminal.
+Command can output text to the terminal and can get input from the terminal.
+Once the command is executed, shell takes back the control of the terminal again and waits for another command.
 If the user enters a command that is not existing in the computer, shell will inform that the command does not exist.

 Here's an example, a terminal running python shell.

 ![Python shell](/img/python-shell.png)

 In above example, the black background and white color text is created by the terminal emulator software.
 Terminal emulator sends whatever I typed to the python shell.
-In this example, the text `print("Hello world")` is an input I entered to the terminal.
-Terminal sent that to the python shell.
-Then python shell executed that input and provided a sensible output.
+In this example, the text `print("Hello world")` is the input I entered to the terminal.
+Terminal sent it to the python shell.
+Then the python shell executed that input and provided a sensible output.
 In this case, the text `"Hello world"`.